Taxation of international executives

 |Relief for disabled child irrespective of age||6,000||6,000|

-Spouse elects to have his/her income aggregated with his/her spouse for assessment purposes65
+Spouse elects to have their income aggregated with their spouse for assessment purposes65

 Further relief for disabled person68